Frax (FRAX) Price Hits $1.00 on Major Exchanges

-Frax (FRAX) traded 0.3% higher against the US dollar during the 1 day period ending at 11:00 AM Eastern on April 15th.
-Frax has a total market cap of $647.97 million and $46.49 million worth of Frax was traded on exchanges in the last day.
-One Frax token can now be purchased for $1.00 or 0.00001550 BTC on major exchanges.
-During the last seven days, Frax has traded 0% lower against the US dollar.
+Frax (FRAX) traded up 0.1% against the dollar during the 1 day period ending at 8:00 AM Eastern on April 19th.
+Over the last week, Frax has traded up 0.3% against the dollar.
+Frax has a total market capitalization of $648.73 million and $33.78 million worth of Frax was traded on exchanges in the last 24 hours.
+One Frax token can currently be bought for about $1.00 or 0.00001537 BTC on major cryptocurrency exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.